stoqs/stoqs/doc/instructions/CONTRIBUTING.md

         cd ~/dev/stoqsgit

-2. Create a branch for the new feature:
+2. Create a branch off of master for the new feature:

         git checkout master
         git checkout -b my_new_feature